noah992/add-data-frame-column/README.md

 If you are confused of adding columns in `DataFrame`, always think to **Make a list**

-This list needs to have same length as the `DataFrame`, and if you want to refer to an existed column for a new colullmn, be noticed what functions work with `pd.Series`
+This list needs to have same length as the `DataFrame`, and if you want to refer to an existed column for a new column, be noticed what functions work with `pd.Series`

 ## Dataset